deniswu1202/jekyll_pages/_posts/2017-08-31-How-To-Curl.md

 While an URL cannot be accessed, perhaps the proxy hasn't been specified.

-With '-x' option that http can use, you can specify the server and port.
+With '-x' option, you can specify the proxy server and port.

 4) **Header info**